databricks/koalas/docs/source/reference/ml.rst

 MLflow
 ~~~~~~

-Arbitrary MLflow models can be used with Koalas dataframes,
+Arbitrary MLflow models can be used with Koalas Dataframes,
-provided the implement the 'pyfunc' flavor.
+provided they implement the 'pyfunc' flavor.
 This is the case
 for most frameworks supported by MLflow (scikit-learn, pytorch,
 tensorflow, ...).
-See comprehensive example in
+See comprehensive examples in
 :func:`load_model` for more information.

 .. note::